Upper level facilities include:

 This is an alcohol-, smoke-, and politics-free environment.
 Parking is free and can accommodate 54 vehicles.

 Bahá’í’s have lived in Washtenaw County for more than 100 years — we are your friends, neighbors and co-workers.
-A Bahá’í is a follower of Bahá’u’lláh (meaning the Glory of God), the Prophet-Founder of the Bahá’í Faith.
-This newest of the world’s great religions is a little over 160 years old, yet it is the second most widespread after Christianity, and the fastest growing in several areas of the planet.
+A Bahá’í is a follower of Bahá’u’lláh (meaning the Glory of God), the Founder of the Bahá’í Faith.
+This newest of the world’s great religions is a little over 180 years old, yet it is the second most widespread after Christianity, and the fastest growing in several areas of the planet.
 Its followers represent every nationality, ethnic and religious background, and every color in the garden of humanity.
 Basic teachings are that there is only one God and all religion comes from this same source, that there is only one human family, and that peace is not only possible but inevitable.